vernjan/ctf-writeups/src/main/kotlin/cz/vernjan/he19/ch20/README.md

 3) Transparent pixels in the same row always have the same value in one of the RGB channels and this value is unique.
 For those first 5 rows we have `23, 214, 175, 223 and 53`.
 4) Positions of the transparent pixels in each row are random.
-We can associate each position with exactly one of RGB channels.
+We can associate each position with exactly one of the RGB channels.
 For the first row we have `G 13, R 23, B 133`.

 ## Step 1: Sort rows
 Observation **3)** encourages to sort the rows by the RGB values in the alpha channel.